CHINA LANDSCAPES

 We then had a 3-hour drive to Jiuzhalgou.
 The major ethnic group here is Tibetan with traditional 2-story houses decorated classically.
 Buddhism reigns supreme with stupas and prayer flags concentrated in the villages.
 There were originally nine Tibetan villages (Jiuzhalgou means ‘Nine Village Valley) here but now only three are inhabited.
 Summer is busiest but October is the best time to see fall colors at their peak.

 There are many hostels near the national park entrance.
 I lucked out and stayed in a room with two great young Chinese men with good English.
-One booked my bus to Chengdu for me and I spent the entire day hiking with the other in Jiuzhalgou.
+One booked my bus to Chengdu and I spent the entire day hiking with the other in Jiuzhalgou.
 Gordon was an intelligent, well-read guy with a great worldview.
-I had a chance to explore all sorts of Chinese cultural issues. he stated that he thought China was more successful than other BRIC countries because Chinese were much hard-working.
+I had a chance to explore all sorts of Chinese cultural issues. he stated that he thought China was more successful than other BRIC countries because Chinese were much more hard-working.

 We were on the first bus.
 The buses are hop-on-hop-off and have a video that gives a complete tour-guide experience talking about the park and each attraction as you pass it with stilted English subtitles.
 After about 14 km, the road splits.
 The western side has many more attractions.